Verity (film)

-Verity is an upcoming American psychological thriller film based on Colleen Hoover's novel of the same name.
-Directed by Michael Showalter and written by Nick Antosca, it stars Dakota Johnson, Anne Hathaway and Josh Hartnett.
+Verity is an upcoming American psychological erotic thriller film directed by Michael Showalter, written by Nick Antosca, and based on Colleen Hoover's novel of the same name.
+The film stars Anne Hathaway, Dakota Johnson, and Josh Hartnett.

-Verity is scheduled to be released by Amazon MGM Studios in the United States on October 2, 2026.
+It is scheduled to be released by Amazon MGM Studios in the United States and Canada on October 2, 2026.

 Premise

-Lowen Ashleigh is a writer in need of work when she is contacted by Jeremy Crawford.
-Jeremy's wife is bestselling author Verity Crawford, and due to a mysterious accident, she is unable to finish her successful book series.
-Jeremy asks Lowen to complete the series, and while working on it, she discovers a manuscript that raises questions regarding Verity's psychological well being and possible links to her publications.
+Lowen Ashleigh is a writer in need of work when she is contacted by Jeremy Crawford, the husband of bestselling author Verity Crawford.
+Due to a mysterious accident, Verity is unable to finish her successful book series, and Jeremy asks Lowen to complete the series.
+While working on it, Lowen discovers another manuscript, raising questions regarding Verity's psychological well-being and possible links to her publications.